fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research/Atacama-nitrates.md

 ---
-title: "Effects of weathering in the landscape evolution of Hawaiian islands"
+title: "Sources and long-term accumulation of salt deposits in the Atacama Desert"
 collection: research
 permalink: /research/Atacama-nitrates
 author_profile: true